A predator-prey model with age-structured role reversal: Reduction to a DDE model

 We also can reduce the model \eqref{eq:model-prey}--\eqref{eq:smooth_phi} to a delayed differential equation (DDE).
 We proceed as in Section \ref{sec:conn2ODE} except for a different approximation of the term $u(t,\tau^*)$ in \eqref{eq:y12}--\eqref{eq:y22}.
 Since the death rate $\mu(x,\tau)$ depends on $x$ and $x$ depends on $u$, we cannot integrate the predator PDE \eqref{eq:model-predator} along the characteristics $\tau = t+\tau_0$ and $\tau = t - t_0$ explicitly.
-Note that the death rates in Refs. \cite{DelayPredatorMishra} and \cite{DelayPredatorMohr} were assumed independent of the prey population size -- that's why the integration was readily done in these works.
-Instead, we will apply the trapezoidal rule in $x$ to obtain $u(t,\tau^*)$.
-Dividing \eqref{eq:model-predator} by $u(t,\tau)$ and replacing the smooth indicator function with the sharp one we get:
+Note that the death rates in (\cite{DelayPredatorMishra}) and (\cite{DelayPredatorMohr}) were assumed independent of the prey population size -- that's why the integration was readily done in these works.
+Instead, we will apply the trapezoidal rule in $x$ to obtain $u(t,\tau^*)$ { by integrating along characteristics.

+Let $t\ge\tau^* $.
+Then the characteristic along which we will integrate can be parametrized as $t - \tau^* + s$, $0\le s \le \tau^*$, where $t-\tau^*$ is the birth time of the corresponding generation.} Dividing {\eqref{eq:u2}} by $u(t,\tau)$ and replacing the smooth indicator function with the sharp one we get: {